open-telemetry/weaver/crates/weaver_forge/README.md

 `semconv_grouped_attributes` and `semconv_grouped_metrics` JQ filters respectively.
 These
 filters are applied to each object selected by the JQ filter before being delivered to the
 template. `semconv_grouped_attributes` returns an array of objects containing the attributes
-grouped by namespace.
+grouped by root namespace.
 The `application_mode` is set to `each` so that the template is
-applied to each object in the array, i.e., to each group of attributes for a given namespace.
+applied to each object in the array, i.e., to each group of attributes for a given root namespace.

 A series of JQ filters dedicated to the manipulation of semantic conventions registries is
 available to template authors.